AoD-X-abhi/TwoPlayer_ChessGame_Java/README.md

   - `Pawn.java`
   - `Rook.java`
   - These files represent the individual chess pieces and their respective movement logic.

+## **How to Run**
+- Place all the .java files in one folder and compile it.
+- Then run the ChessGameGUI.java file to the Chess Game.

 ## **Prerequisites**
 To compile and run this project, you will need: